 Yamas include five (5) guidelines that support how we become a good friend to others, the world, and ourselves.
-Niyamas describe the principles of being a good person.
-Through them, we build character, learn mindfulness and self-discipline so we can be good citizens in the world.
+Niyamasdescribe the principles of being a good person.
+Through them, we build character and learn mindfulness and self-discipline so we can be good citizens in the world.

-These lessons plans can be used as a complete yoga class following the FGKY teaching methodology or can be used in the home, easily adapted for the school classroom or clinical settings.
+These lesson plans can be used as a complete yoga class following the FGKY teaching methodology or can be used in the home, easily adapted for the school classroom or clinical settings.

 Using this 10-lesson unit, adults (parent, teacher, or clinician) can facilitate conversations, games, activities, and yoga experiences that give children concrete information about each of the Yamas and Niyamas.
 Each lesson has a beautifully illustrated yoga sequence, breathing/meditation exercises, arts and crafts projects, and instruction on leading a class!

 Each of the 10 lessons introduces you to one of the Yamas or Niyamas and how to teach it to children ages 7-11, including:

 group work or activity with facilitated questions and discussions